Sign up & start saving!

 How much you can borrow and what interest rate you get depends on the lender and your personal financial situation.
 The best way to ensure you’re getting the best deal available to you is to compare offers from multiple lenders before signing on to any car loan.

-The average car loan rate is 5.15% APR, according to a 2020 study by Experian.
+The average car loan rate is 5.15% APR, according to a 2020 Experian study.
 But the rate you get can vary depending on your credit.
 The average rate for people with a credit score above 780 is 3.24% APR.
 But those with a 500 score got an average rate of 13.97% APR.

 Other factors like the type of car you buy and loan term you select can influence your rate.
 Generally, new cars and short terms get the lowest rates.
 Used cars from private sellers tend to land the highest rates.

-Here’s the information you should have about your finances, the lender and the car loan you’re considering before you apply.
+Here’s the financial, lender and car loan information you should have on hand before you apply.

 Not all lenders require a down payment.
 But experts recommend that you put down at least 10%.